aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A foolish man listens to his heart.
-A wise man listens to cookies.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Sun Apr 19 06:22:50 2026
+Last update: Mon Apr 20 07:08:41 2026

 ### Let's play! 🎮